 Fresh & Local

 Some foods are only grown in certain areas of the country, but dairy is local and based in all 50 states.
-There are more than 50,000 dairy farms in the U.S, including more than 9,100 right here in the Midwest.
-In fact, milk’s journey from the farm to the grocery store takes just two days!
+There are more than 50,000 dairy farms in the United States, including more than 9,100 right here in the Midwest.
+In fact, milk’s journey from the farm to the grocery store takes only about two days!
 Not only is this journey fast and efficient, it enhances milk safety and quality.
+Take 48 seconds to watch the journey your milk makes in 48 hours.

 Real & Safe

 There are countless choices in the dairy case, but with claims such as organic and antibiotic-free, how do you know what to choose?
-The good news is that all milk, as long as it is pasteurized, is wholesome, safe and nutritious.
+Good news — all milk, as long as it is pasteurized, is wholesome, safe and nutritious.
+That’s because all dairy farmers, regardless of their farms’ size or ownership, follow strict regulations and best practices for the health of their families, their cows, their neighbors and you!

 Safety First: Say No to Raw Milk